morganokpara/morganokpara/README.md

 ### 👨‍💻 About Me
 I am a Masters student in the [Host Microbe Interactions MSc program](https://hosmic.uth.gr), at the [Microbial Communities and Habitats in Aquatic  Environments Laboratory (MiCHAEL)](https://sites.google.com/site/kkormas) University of Thesssaly, Greece.

-Using 16S rRNA gene sequencing and bioinformatics, I studied bovine gut microbial composition and structure, and metabolite variation during pregnancy and lacation.
+Using 16S rRNA gene sequencing and bioinformatics, I studied bovine gut microbial composition and structure, and metabolite variation during pregnancy and lacation as my MSc project.

 I am interested in using novel computational, statistical and machine learning as well as high-throughput genomic approaches to understand **how**:
 - Hosts (particularly human and animals) interact with their microbial communities.